 Violinist Mary Grace Johnson has performed internationally at venues from New York City's Lincoln Center to London's Royal Albert Hall as part of the 2019 BBC Proms.
-She made her symphony debut at age 17 with the Nashville Symphony as Grand Prize winner of the CURB Records concerto competition.
-She has also soloed with the Vanderbilt Symphony Orchestra and the Curb Youth Symphony, and received first prize in the Nashville Symphony Thor Johnson Scholarship competition.
-Recently, she won first prize at the national level of the Music Teacher’s National Association Young Artist String competition in Baltimore, Maryland after winning the division and state competitions.
+She made her symphony debut at age 17 with the Nashville Symphony as Grand Prize winner of the CURB Records concerto competition, and has also soloed with the Vanderbilt Symphony Orchestra and the Curb Youth Symphony.
+In 2017, she won first prize at the national level of the Music Teacher’s National Association Young Artist String competition in Baltimore, Maryland after winning the division and state competitions.
 She is a recent graduate of the Juilliard School where she received her Master of Music degree under the tutelage of Laurie Smukler.

-Mary Grace believes an important part of being an artist is training the next generation of arts appreciators.
+Ms. Johnson believes an important part of being an artist is training the next generation of arts appreciators.
 With over ten years of teaching experience, she received her Suzuki Training at Vanderbilt University with Carol Smith.
-In addition to maintaining a private teaching studio, she coached chamber music groups in Vanderbilt’s pre-college music program for two years, and helped lead a chamber music studio class with faculty in the pre-college division.
-While at Kneisel Hall, she taught in the Maine Students Program.
-A fervent believer in bringing the joy of music to those who would otherwise not have access, Mary Grace volunteered at the W.O.
-Smith Community Music School in Nashville for 3 years and was a Juilliard Morse Fellow, teaching an after-school strings program at the City College Academy of the Arts in Manhattan to students from diverse backgrounds as part of her fellowship.
+In addition to maintaining a private teaching studio, she has also coached chamber music groups in Vanderbilt’s pre-college program and at Kneisel Hall’s Maine Students Program.
+A fervent believer in bringing the joy of music to those who would otherwise not have access, Mary Grace volunteer taught at the W.O.
+Smith Community Music School in Nashville and was a Juilliard Morse Fellow, teaching violin, viola and cello at City College Academy of the Arts in Manhattan to students from diverse backgrounds as part of her fellowship.
 Ms. Johnson's students have successfully auditioned for all-regional orchestras and pre-college programs.
 She is currently a DACAMERA Young Artist in Houston, Texas and frequently performs and teaches in Houston public schools, museums and hospitals.

 Send a message to Mary Grace